-Niantic, the company that developed the videogame, and Nintendo, which owns part of the rights of Pokémon, saw their share prices shoot up 76% in the first days of the launch of the game and they earned 200 million dollars in the first month alone.
+Niantic, the company that developed the video game, and Nintendo, which owns part of the rights to Pokémon GO, saw their share prices shoot up 76% in the first few days of the game’s launch and they earned $200 million in the first month alone.
 The success of the game showed the interest of users in playing in other realities.
-“Phenomena like Pokémon Go are what are known as killer apps, applications that get extended beyond a few users to be something massive.
-These types of applications are fundamental to bringing new technologies to the public,” explains Fernando Gómez, professor of virtual reality and augmented reality at IED Madrid.
+“Phenomena like Pokémon GO are what are known as killer apps, applications that manage to spread beyond a few users to become massive.
+These types of applications are fundamental for bringing new technologies to the general public,” Fernando Gómez, professor of virtual reality and augmented reality at IED Madrid, explains to OpenMind.

-But this phenomenon goes beyond the bubble of Pokémon Go, which deflated within a few months.
+But this phenomenon goes beyond the Pokémon GO bubble, which burst a few months later.
 It would be like trying to measure an iceberg only by its visible part.
 “Virtual and augmented reality have changed the paradigm of gaming.
-The game experience now involves the use of the body, interaction, entry into a virtual world, and immersion in another reality,” explains Juan Manuel Martín Castillo, marketing director of NVIDIA Iberia, a multinational graphics card and processing company, to OpenMind.
+The gaming experience now involves the use of the body, interaction, entry into a virtual world, immersion in another reality,” Juan Manuel Martín Castillo, marketing director at NVIDIA Iberia, a multinational graphics card and processing company, told OpenMind.

-“How many of us could go to climb Everest?
-Surely none of us.
-Now, we can all do it from the living room of our home, thanks to virtual reality,” said Brian Krzanich, CEO of Intel, at his conference at CES 2017 in Las Vegas.
+“How many of us will climb Everest?
+I doubt very many of us will.
+But all of us can do that using virtual reality from the comfort of our living room,” said Intel CEO Brian Krzanich in his keynote speech at CES 2017 in Las Vegas.
 The possibilities of gaming seem endless.
-You can be paragliding in the Grand Canyon of Colorado and the next minute balancing, one foot after another, among the skyscrapers of New York.
-And then, suddenly, you are surrounded by bloody zombies that are slowly approaching you.
+You can be paragliding over the Grand Canyon in Colorado and the next minute balancing, one foot after the other, between the skyscrapers of New York.
+And then, suddenly, you’re surrounded by bloody zombies slowly creeping towards you.